QAAFI/Apsim.Variables/README.md

 2. next.config.mjs
    - distDir - to tell NextJS where it should create the production file to.
-   - assetPrefix - to tell NextJS to add this prefix to every assets path
+   - assetPrefix - to tell NextJS to add this prefix to every assets path.
+Github Pages requires this setting to map the asset to the application

-3. .env(-example)
+3. .env
    - NEXT_BACKEND_URL - to change the domain of routing inside the components.
+Default value: `/Apsim.Variables`

 ### Informations
 - [Github settings for Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)